beothorn/webGrude/README.md

 WebGrude
 =========

-WebGrude is a java library for Web scraping.
+WebGrude is a java annotation library for Web scraping.
-It uses annotations to map a page to a pojo with jsoup and httpComponents.

 Example
 =========